voedger/reqmd/design.md

 SysTestFixture:

-- Handles only one test scenario per instance
+- Has `NewSysTestFixture` factory
+- `NewSysTestFixture` parameters
+  - fs embed.FS
+  - testID string
+- SysTestFixture fields
+  - TestID
+  - TempReqs
+  - TempSrc
+- `NewSysTestFixture`
-- Creates temporary directories for each SysTest (treqs: TempReqs, src: TempSrc)
+  - Creates temporary directories (reqs: TempReqs, src: TempSrc)
   - Creates git repos for TempReqs and TempSrc
   - Copies SysTestData.reqs to TempReqs and SysTestData.src to TempSrc
+  - Commits all files to TempReqs and TempSrc
+  - Replaces placeholders in TestMarkdown-s and GoldenReqmd-s with actual commit hash from TempSrc

+- Handles only one test scenario per instance
 - Run `main.execRootCmd` againts TempReqs and TempSrc
 - Validates errors against GoldenErrors
 - Validates the resulting requirements text against GoldenData